aaronbloomfield/ccc/hws/arbitrage/index.md

 - If only the upper three DEXes available (d10, d12, and d20), then the most profitable exchange will be the highest numbered DEX.
 Exchanging 1 ETH ($100) for *about* 20 DDC ($200) will generate a profit of *about* $100 minus fees.
 This is better than exchanging at the d12 DEX (profit of *about* $20 minus fees).
 - The d10 DEX is never profitable if the price ratio is also 1:10.
 It exchanges at the same rate as the current prices, but once fees (both DEX and gas) are subtracted, money will be lost.
 .

+#### Specific Examples

+We assume that the prices in `arbitrage_config.py` are set to the standard 100 for ether and 10 for TC.
+There are four specific examples below; these are the visible Gradescope submission tests.
+These examples were from an account that started with 11 ether, but was not allowed to trade for than 10 ether (as per the `arbitrage_config.py` file).

+- Example 1: starting with 11 ETH, 0 TC and all the DEXes yields about 1.0 ETH and exactly 180.909 TCC
+    - Formally: `Exchanged -10.0000 ETH for 180.9091 TC; fees: 0.11 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 1908.87 USD`
+- Example 2: starting with 11 ETH, 100 TC and the upper three DEXes yields about 1.0 ETH and exactly 280.909 TCC
+    - Formally: `Exchanged -10.0000 ETH for 180.9091 TC; fees: 0.11 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 2908.82 USD`
+    - The 280.909 comes from the initial balance of 100 TC plus the DEX trade gain of 180.909 TC
+- Example 3: starting with 11 ETH, 100 TC and the lower three DEXes yields about 30.90 ETH and no TCC
+    - Formally: `Exchanged -100.0000 TC for 19.8988 ETH; fees: 0.12 USD; prices: ETH 100.00 USD, TC: 10.00 USD; holdings: 3089.75 USD`
+    - The 30.90 ether comes from the initial balance of 11 plus the DEX trade gain of about 19.90 ether
+- Example 4: staring with 11 ETH, 100 TC and only the d10 DEX yields no trade
+    - Formally: `No profitable arbitrage trades available`

 ### Real-world profit?